Do you have photos of your ancestors in your closet? Explore these 5 steps to identify an old family photograph!

 What we know so far: We have a location for the photograph as Washington, D.C.
 The time period determined in #2 above is consistent with Johnson Bros photographers being in D.C.

-Look at he man himself.
+Look closely at the man in the photo .
 Note how he is dressed.
 He has a trim haircut and is wearing a fitted high cut vest.
 His jacket has three buttons, a popular style in the 1910’s.
 The bowler style hat in his hand was a popular style in the 1910’s, too.

 Performing a google image search on men’s clothing styles in the late 1800’s and early 1900′s helped place this young man in the 1910’s.